 - Bacteriological - Collected at three intervals per month at TCEQ-approved locations and tested by a National Environmental Laboratory Accredited Program (NELAP) laboratory.

-- Water Hardness (measured as calcium carbonate) - Measured daily at entry points and within the distribution system.
+- Water Hardness (measured as calcium carbonate) - Measured monthly at entry points and within the distribution system.
 Water hardness relates to the amount of calcium carbonate present and influences the feel of the water.
 For example, "soft" water (less calcium carbonate) requires less soap to create a lather, while source water containing higher levels of calcium carbonate may require more soap to create a lather.